netdata/netdata/packaging/docker/README.md

 #### Restrict access with basic auth

 You can restrict access by
-following [official caddy guide](https://caddyserver.com/docs/caddyfile/directives/basicauth#basicauth) and adding lines to Caddyfile.
+following the [official caddy guide](https://caddyserver.com/docs/caddyfile/directives/basicauth#basicauth) and adding lines to Caddyfile.

 ### With Docker socket proxy